Ramneek82810/Ramneek82810/README.md

 - Various online courses and certificates in machine learning and AI applications. 🎓
 ---

-🥇 Competitions 🎉
+🥇 COMPETITIONS 🎉
 - InnoSprint 🎊 - Participated in the hackathon at Chandigarh Group of Colleges, Jhanjeri.
 - NextQuantum 🚀 - Participated in the hackathon at Pyramid College of Business and Technology, Jalandhar.
 - Hack-n-Win 🏆 - Participated in the hackathon at Chandigarh Group of Colleges, Jhanjeri.
 ---

-💻 My Skill Set ⚙️
+💻 MY SKILL SET ⚙️
 <p align="center">
   <img src="https://img.shields.io/badge/TryHackMe-ramneek.kaur-0xD1.svg">
 </p>